DNS & Nameserver explained | Make the right Settings & avoid Problems

 Why do we need the DNS?

 Every device connected to the Internet is assigned its own address, similar to houses.
-With the so-called IP addresses, computers, smartphones and also the servers on which websites & e-mails are operated, can communicate with each other.
+With the so-called IP addresses, computers, smartphones and also servers on which websites & e-mails are operated can communicate with each other.

-For example, if you want to call a website with your computer, you must dial the IP address of the responsible server.
-You can reach our website at the following address: 220.127.116.11
+For example, if you want to visit a website with your computer, you have to reach the IP address of the responsible server.
+You can reach our website at the following address: 126.96.36.199

 For humans, names are easier to remember than sequences of numbers.
 That is why domain names were invented.
-These make it possible to call up a website not only by IP address, but also by name.
-But how does a computer know which IP address is behind which domain?
+They make it possible to go to a website not only by IP address, but also by name.
+But how does a computer know which domain belongs to which IP address?
 This is where the DNS comes into play.